<< Click to Display Table of Contents >>

 IP address and port - The address and port of a remote server (in the client mode) or a local IP address and port (in the server mode).

 Sending timeout - You can set a time interval for "grouping" data to send all of them in one IP packet.
 Doing that can speed up sending data if the COM port frequently receives small data portions.

 The following settings apply only to TCP/IP when the server or client mode is used:

-TCP keep alive mode — If this option is turned on, the program will be sending special data packets at the specified interval.
-If the client (or the server) doesn’t respond during the specified timeout, the program will automatically break the connection as the lack of response indicates a loss of connection with the client (or the server).
-If you set the “System” keep alive mode, the program will use the values of interval and timeout predefined in Windows.
+TCP keep-alive mode - If this option is turned on, the program will be sending special data packets at the specified interval.
+Suppose the client (or the server) doesn't respond during the specified timeout.
+In that case, the program will automatically break the connection as the lack of response indicates a loss of connection with the client (or the server).
+If you set the "System" keep-alive mode, the program will use interval and timeout values predefined in Windows.

 Buffer data if TCP/IP port closed - If you turn on this option, the program will put all data received from the COM port into a temporary, internal buffer whose size you can define via the "COM port" tab.
 When the connection is reestablished, the program will first send the data from the buffer.